IxorTalk/ixortalk-organization-api/README.md

 For easy bootstrapping an IxorTalk instance, see [ixortalk-config-docker](https://github.com/ixortalk/ixortalk-config-docker) which contains a Docker compose configuration for the complete stack.

+## Configuration

+See [application-test.yml](src/test/resources/application-test.yml) for an example on how to configure this module.
+For instance callback URLs can be configured using `ixortalk.organization.callback-api.*` properties.

+## Rest Docs

+RestDocs are available under `/organization/docs/index.html`

 ## Contributing

 Pull request are welcome.